LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ### 2. Performing two sequential network requests

 Performs one network request after the other.

+### 7. Room and Coroutines

+This example stores the response data of each network request in a Room database.
+This is essential for any "offline-first" app.
+If the `View` requests data, the `ViewModel` first checks if there is data available in the database.
+If so, this data is returned before performing a network request to get fresh data.

 ### 15. Wrapping callback based API